 Coronary Artery Disease (CAD)

 The Health and Exposure Survey asks participants if they have experienced a heart attack or myocardial infarction.
 CVD cases are participants who have experienced a heart attack or myocardial infarction.
 By default, controls are participants who did not report a heart attack or myocardial infarction.
-Participants with any of the following conditions are excluded: hypertension, high cholesterol, atherosclerosis, cardiac arrhythmia, angina, coronary artery disease (CAD), congestive heart failure, poor blood flow, blood clots, angioplasty, and stroke.
+Participants with any of the following conditions are excluded from both the case and control groups: hypertension, high cholesterol, atherosclerosis, cardiac arrhythmia, angina, coronary artery disease (CAD), congestive heart failure, poor blood flow, blood clots, angioplasty, and stroke.

 Type 2 Diabetes (T2D)